Manure as a Resource

-Using Manure as a Nutrient Source in Crop and Garden Production.
 The separation of animal agriculture from crop production has led to accumulation of excess manure on livestock farms.
 Crop farms can benefit from this manure as a source of nutrients and organic matter, if the manure is suitable for their needs and shipping does not make the cost prohibitive.
-We are assessing the nutrient value of different sources of manure and their suitability for crop production (see “♣ Predicting Nitrogen Availability for Organic Amendments“).
-Our publication, “♣ Fertilizing with Manure and Other Organic Amendments” is a guide for crop farmers for evaluating manure sources, testing manure, and applying manure.
+We have assessed the nutrient values of different sources of manure and their suitability for crop production (see “♣ Predicting Nitrogen Availability for Organic Amendments“).
+Our publication “♣ Fertilizing with Manure and Other Organic Amendments” is a guide for crop farmers for evaluating manure sources, and testing and applying manure.

-♣ Oregon State University, Dan Sullivan.
+♣ Oregon State University Nutrient Management, Dan Sullivan.
 Focus is on nutrient management for animal manure and other organic by-products.

 ♣ A Horse Owner’s Guide to Good Stewardship.
 R. James, Ohio State University, good soil and water stewardship practices for horse owners.